MarcelloCeresini/ImageSegmentation/README.md

     - `utils_functions.py` contains some utility functions.
     - `run_quick_test.py` is an execution-ready script for testing purposes containing the code for loading weights and displaying the output of our model on two images from the dataset.

 - `report.pdf` contains the report for the project.
-TODO.

 - The `res` folder contains some images for testing.

-- The `misc` folder contains some miscellaneous scripts and tests we have done that are not strictly related to the project.

 ## Instructions